risk assessment training

 The importance of risk assessments cannot be overstated.
 Without them, hazards can be easily overlooked, leading to potential delays, injuries and loss of life.

-Subsequently, the Management of Health and Safety at Work Regulations 1999 require all employers make a ‘suitable and sufficient’ assessment of the risks in their workplace that may harm employees or members of the public.
+Subsequently, the Management of Health and Safety at Work Regulations 1999 require all employers to make a ‘suitable and sufficient’ assessment of the risks in their workplace that may harm employees or members of the public.
 These risks must then be reasonably eliminated or controlled.

 This duty applies whatever an organisation’s size – all employers are obligated to assess possible workplace risks.